GarrettLab-UF/LipidMatch-Normalizer/README.md

 How to download LipidMatchQuant
 =========================================
 Want to download the latest version?
-Click "Releases" then click 'zip' to download the version you want!
+Click "release" in the lower menu then click 'zip' to download the version you want!

 Want to report a bug?
 =========================================